-“For your first [tattoo], I recommend getting a girlfriend’s name or a crossed-out swastika, something you can pay me to cover up in six months.
+“For your first [tattoo], I recommend getting a significant other’s name or a crossed-out swastika, something you can pay me to cover up in six months.
 Job security, you know what I mean?”
 Thompson said while attempting to fix his homemade tattoo machine.
 “As far as location, I really don’t give a shit.
 I will tattoo wherever you want as long as you pay me my $65.”

 Dolce is confident that she’ll land on the right decision, and is already looking towards the future.